Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Background

-Higher-order decoupling sequences are known that achieve suppression up to arbitrary order $q$ [i.e., leaving an $O(T^{q+1})$ unsuppressed error term in $U(T)$]~\cite{Khodjasteh:2005xu,Uhrig:2007qf,West:2010:130501,Wang:10,Xia:2011uq}, but for simplicity, in this work we restrict our attention to first-order sequences.
-Note that a common misconception is that DD is not effective against purely Markovian noise~\cite{Gough:2017aa}; however this is not the case, essentially since even in the Markovian limit the bath can have a nonzero correlation time~\cite{Szczygielski:2015aa,Addis:2015aa,Arenz:2018aa,Mozgunov:2019aa}.
+Note that a common misconception is that DD is not effective against purely Markovian noise; however, this is not the case, essentially since even in the Markovian limit, the bath can have a nonzero correlation time~\cite{Szczygielski:2015aa,Addis:2015aa,Arenz:2018aa,Mozgunov:2019aa}.